atmaivancevic/AWS_setup/README.md

 RepeatModeler -database Dumbo -LTRStruct -pa 8 > run.out
 ```

+**Note: using i3.8xlarge instances, this step took less than 24 hrs for elephant & snake.

 Then upload the results (most importantly, the consensus sequences) to S3.
 ```
 aws s3 cp YOURFILE s3://MYBUCKET/elephant/repeatmodeler/